not-that-john-williams/vignette-api/README.md

 The following R packages are required to use the functions to access the `restcountries.com/v2` API:

-    -`tidyverse`: A set of packages with tools that work in harmony to transform and visualize data -`httr`: Makes requesting data from API's easier by formatting GET requests with the proper headers and authentications -`jsonlite`: Converts the JSON from its native nested form to a flat form like a data frame so it's easier to work with
+-   `tidyverse`: A set of packages with tools that work in harmony to transform and visualize data
+-   `httr`: Makes requesting data from API’s easier by formatting GET requests with the proper headers and authentications
+-   `jsonlite`: Converts the JSON from its native nested form to a flat form like a data frame so it’s easier to work with

 The following R packages are required to perform some of the exploratory data analysis demonstrated in this document:

-    -`knitr`: Provides a general-purpose tool for dynamic report generation
+-   `knitr`: Provides a general-purpose tool for dynamic report generation
+-   `stringi`: Provides functions for fast, portable, correct, consistent, and convenient string/text processing

 ## API Interaction Functions